Accounting conferences can be an excellent source of new ideas and connections for firm owners.

 To put it clearly, it’s a holistic event for firm owners and partners.

-• Several event types and content sessions, aside from the typical keynotes and round tables.
+- Several event types and content sessions, aside from the typical keynotes and round tables.

 10. Xerocon

-Event format: In-person (no virtual options listed)
+Event format: In-person and a free virtual pass

-Xerocon is a well-known accounting conference, put on (obviously) by accounting software trend-setter—Xero.
+Xerocon is a well-known accounting conference, put on (obviously) by accounting software trend-setter Xero.

 One of the best accounting trade shows, this is truly one of my favorite conferences of the year.
 It’s forward-thinking and worth the time.